marcinwiacek/pl1/project10_gen2/readme.md

 **Hardware or software?
 And why FPGA?**

-Hardware in PL is going rather into RISC (simple, short instructions)... but it's also doing things, which normally are in software in all modern OS (in fact you can't find today one user OS working just with one task).
+Hardware in PL1 is going rather into RISC (simple, short instructions)... but it's additionally doing things, which normally are software based in all modern OS (example: you can't find today one user OS working just with one task and you need kernel and task switcher).

-Some simulator for PL1 was written in very short time and the whole project could stop in this moment (software could be emulated in some ARM and that's it) ... but idea is to build the whole system in this way, that project is so close to real hardware as possible.
-FPGA is the only choice for it available with sensible money and Artix-7 board was selected because of architecture and extra features.
+Some simulators for PL1 idea were written in very short time and the whole project could be stopped in this moment (software could be emulated in some ARM and that's it)... but idea is to build the whole system this way, that project is close to real hardware as much as possible.

+FPGA is the only choice for it available with sensible money and Artix-7 board was selected because of architecture, price and extra features ([+AMD support till 2040](https://community.amd.com/t5/adaptive-computing/amd-supports-new-long-lifecycle-fpga-designs-through-2040-2045/ba-p/702533)).

 **Current implementation**